Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Chinese Scallion Oil for Stir Fry Dishes

 Pro Tips

-FAQs about Flavored Oil
+FAQs about Scallion Oil

-Can I freeze flavored oil?
+Can I freeze scallion oil?

 Can I use onion instead of leeks?